Check the background of investment professionals associated with this site on FINRA's BrokerCheck.

 - Emergency plan modifications through a 401(k) plan (TBD)

 The penalty for not taking an RMD has been reduced to 25% of the RMD amount, (from 50%), and 10% if fixed promptly.
-Furthermore, Roth accounts in 401(k) plans (not the same as Roth IRAs, which don't require RMDs throughout the owner's lifetime) and other employer-sponsored plans will be exempt from RMDs starting in 2024.
+Furthermore, in 2024, Roth accounts in 401(k) plans (not the same as Roth IRAs, which don't require RMDs throughout the owner's lifetime) and other employer-sponsored plans will be exempt from RMDs.
 Right away, for in-plan annuity payments that exceed the participant's RMD amount, the extra annuity payment can be used for the next year's RMD.

-Failure to transfer participant contributions and loan repayments on time can be amended without submitting these change requests to the IRS (2023)
+Failure to transfer participant contributions and loan repayments on time can be amended without submitting these change requests to the IRS (Began in 2023)

 Effective immediately, failure to transfer participant contributions and loan repayments on time may be fixed under the IRS' Employee Plans Compliance Resolution System (EPCRS) without having to submit these amendments to the IRS.
 This does not apply if the IRS discovers the violation on an audit or if the correction is not completed within a reasonable period of time.